 The Club was founded on 25th January 1955 with HRH The Prince Philip, Duke of Edinburgh, as President.
 Originally named the Household Brigade Polo Club, the name was changed to its present form in 1969 and became a fully civilian club in 2000.
 Since inception the Club has grown considerably and it is now the largest polo club in Europe in terms of membership and number of grounds.
-A Board of Directors, headed up by Chairman Jock Green-Armytage, oversees the successful running and development of this Club, ably supported by Chief Executive Neil Hobday.
+A Board of Directors, headed up by Chairman Brian Stein, oversees the successful running and development of this Club, ably supported by Chief Executive Neil Hobday.

 There are currently some 1,000 non-playing members and about 160 playing members, among whom are some of the highest rated players in the world.
 Approximately 25 per cent of the players are overseas visitors from Europe, the Middle and Far East, North and South America, Australia and New Zealand.
 Around half of the playing members are professionals.
 The Club has also seen an increasing number of lady players - both professionals and patrons - highlighting the rise in women's polo across the globe.